 3.1.7 To review the adequacy and integrity of the Group’s internal control systems and management information systems including systems for compliance with applicable laws, regulations, rules, directives and guidelines;

-3.1.8 Succession planning, including appointing, training, fixing the compensation of and where appropriate, replacing Board and the key management;
+3.1.8 Monitor and review succession planning, including appointing, training, fixing the compensation of and where appropriate, replacing Board and the key management;

-3.1.10 For each member of the Board of Directors, acting as representatives of the Company in;
+3.1.9 For each member of the Board of Directors, acting as representatives of the Company in:

 - Enhancing the organisation’s public image, reputation and credibility